 9 am: a stroll through Reading’s abbey ruins

 Is Reading merely defined by its shopping centre, bars and restaurants?
 Is it “just another big city”?
 Look again.
 There is a whole page of history to unfold there, a mere two minutes’ walk from the train station… especially now that the Abbey ruins, after being closed to the public a whole decade, have now been renovated.

 Let’s travel back in time first.
 Henry I wanted his own abbey, as his burial place.
 The location, on a strip of land between the rivers Kennet and Thames, was chosen carefully, every detail clear in the king’s mind.
 His body would be brought by boat and a path to carry the casket designed, from the banks to the altar.
 It had to be grandiose and grandiose it was.
 In the pictures below, you will see a modern building shaped as a blade (also its nickname).
 It would have been that high at the time, longer than Westminster Abbey – we’re talking 1121 – and quite a milestone in the whole region, visible for miles.

 Henry died in Normandy in 1135.
 His corpse was first taken to Rouen to be embalmed: his entrails were buried locally, and the preserved body was taken back to England, to his beloved abbey.
-Reading subsequently became one of the main pilgrimage centre of medieval England and remained so until Henry VIII’s dissolution of monasteries.
+Reading subsequently became one of the main pilgrimage centres of medieval England and remained so until Henry VIII’s dissolution of monasteries.
 After this, the abbey was mostly destroyed: the glass and lead, quite valuable, were stolen, the stones used for other buildings.
-Remain part of the transept, vestry, chapter house, dormitory, the arch of the former mill over the river…. and the gate house (Abbey street), which led to the abbot’s lodgings.
+Remain part of the transept, vestry, chapter house, dormitory, the arch of the former mill over the river…. and the gatehouse (Abbey Street), which led to the abbot’s lodgings.
 It found a new use as a ladies’ boarding school, which in 1785, had two famous students: Jane Austen and her sister, Cassandra.
 By the 19th century, though, the building was threatening to collapse.
 An architect was called to restore it beautifully: no less than Sir George Gilbert Scott, which you already know for its amazing work on St Pancras station.